Madivoli/portfolio_projects/README.md

 **Results**

 ## Depression and students' (international or domestic) status
 	Coefficient: 0.07138804926
 	● The coefficient suggests **a very weak positive correlation**.
 	● Given that the value is close to zero, there is **no significant linear relationship** between a student's status as either international or domestic and their depression score.
 	● The slight positive value indicates that, on average, international students may have marginally higher depression scores than their domestic counterparts.
 	● However, this association is **statistically insignificant**.

-	## Depression and Gender
+##  Depression and gender

 	Correlation Coefficient: -0.0127866035
 	● This value signifies **a very weak negative correlation**.
 	● Since the coefficient is close to zero, there is **no linear relationship** between a student's gender and their depression score.
 	● The negative sign suggests that, on average, males may have slightly lower depression scores than females.
 However, this difference is minimal.

 ## Correlation between depression and social connectedness
 		SELECT
 			(COUNT(*) * SUM(tosc * todep) - SUM(tosc) * SUM(todep)) /
 			(SQRT(COUNT(*) * SUM(tosc * tosc) - SUM(tosc) * SUM(tosc)) *
 			SQRT(COUNT(*) * SUM(todep * todep) - SUM(todep) * SUM(todep))) AS sc_corr,

 ## Correlation between depression and acculturative stress

 			(COUNT(*) * SUM(toas * todep) - SUM(toas) * SUM(todep)) /
 			(SQRT(COUNT(*) * SUM(toas * toas) - SUM(toas) * SUM(toas)) *